Mikejo5000/vsts-docs-pr/docs/git/gitatscale/gvfs-architecture.md

 and some of
 [our previous attempts](https://www.visualstudio.com/learn/gvfs-design-history)
 to solve those issues.
-After trying out various simpler solutions, we realized that the only way to work in a repo at the scale of the Windows codebase, but make it appear as fast as a normal sized repo, is to virtualize the file system.
+After trying out various simpler solutions, we realized that the only way to work in a repo at the scale of the Windows codebase and make it as fast as a normal sized repo is to virtualize the file system.
 This is why we built the [Git Virtual File System (GVFS)](https://github.com/Microsoft/GVFS) to address the challenges of working in such a large repo.